Queenie-Lau/vanilla/README.md

 # vanilla
 All my practice files regarding animating content using JavaScript and native web technologies!
-Featuring an Easter thembed color pallete!
+Featuring an Easter themed color pallete!